mundyreimer/mundyreimer.github.io/_posts/2020-05-16-hyperbolic-geometry-mental-space.md

 ---

-TL;DR - Discussing the potential shape of one's internal information, thoughts, values, rewards, beliefs, and potentially even Self-Awareness itself inside our Minds, and whether or not we can model these using Hyperbolic Geometry.
+TL;DR - Discussing the potential shape of one's internal information, thoughts, values, rewards, beliefs, and potentially even Self-Awareness inside our Minds, and whether or not we can model these using Hyperbolic Geometry.

 ---
 <center>